O365/python-o365/README.md

 - Timezone conversion and timezone aware datetimes
 - Etc. (see the code!)

 > **This project is in early development.** Changes that can break your code may be commited.
-If you want to help please fell free to fork and make pull requests.
+If you want to help please feel free to fork and make pull requests.

 ## Table of contents